Skip to main content

 There are, of course, also individuals for whom Higher Education appeals just because they wish to continue to learn and expand their knowledge of a subject to a greater depth.

 HE is open to anyone of any age as long as they have the prerequisite qualifications demanded by their chosen provider or institution.

 For nearly 30 years the Good Schools Guide has provided trusted help and advice to parents, helping them with one of the most important questions they face - choosing the right school for their child.
-The Good Schools Guide: Careers (GSGC) is a natural development of that help, aimed particularly at young people making decisions about their futures.
+The Good Schools Guide: Careers (GSGC) is a natural development of that help, aimed at young people and their parents as they consider the future.

 Further Education refers to educational choices made after reaching your 16th birthday.
 FE covers all qualifications lower than a degree.